top of page

 See more photos of Beauty on our General page on this website.

 At left, from left to right - a photo of Chief Corrie, Chief Phillips, and Chief Borrero (at far right) - with United States Secretary of the Interior Deb Haaland, the first native American to hold that title, and the first United States Secretary of the Interior to ever meet with Caribbean Indigenous Leaders.
+Below Chief Corrie and his wife Shirling, and youngest daughter Laliwa - were invited to meet the new Indigenous Canada Ambassador Brenda Wills, and USA Ambassador to Barbados Roger F Nyhus - the first time in history that these two countries have appointed Indigenous Ambassadors to the same country.

 Above is an honor granted to Chief Corrie by the City of Baracoa, Cuba, it was the first time this honor was ever granted to a non-Cuban, and only the second time it has ever been granted to anyone - period.